 - 64-bit operation is supported.

-- OpenCL is not supported with PCI Express.
+- OpenCL is not supported except with the GeForce 8800 GT GPU.

 - L3 cache: none

 - Video GHz: ATI Radeon HD 2600 XT with 256 MB RAM in double-wide 16-lane PCIe slot

 - 2, 3, or 4 Radeon 2600 optional (add $150 per card)

 - Nvidia GeForce 8800 GT with 512 MB RAM optional (add $200)